Aly & AJ: 2009–2016: Departure from Hollywood Records, 78violet

+In December 2015, the sisters changed their band name back to Aly & AJ.

+2017–2022: Return to music

-In 2015, the sisters returned to music and changed their name back to Aly & AJ.
-On June 2, 2017, they announced a new single, titled "Take Me".
-It served as the lead single from their EP Ten Years, and was released on August 17, 2017.
+"Take Me", a new single, served as the lead single from their EP Ten Years, and was released on August 17, 2017.
 The accompanying music video was released on September 14, 2017.
-Ten Years, was released on November 17, 2017.
+The Ten Years EP was released on November 17, 2017.
 Two tracks from the EP, "I Know" and "The Distance", were featured in season 4 of Aly's TV series iZombie.
 On June 15, 2018, the duo released the single "Good Love".
 A deluxe version of Ten Years was released on November 30, 2018.

 On March 29, 2019, the pair released the single "Church" as the lead single from their second EP Sanctuary, released on May 10.
 The EP was supported by a North American tour of the same name which began on May 1, 2019.
 The duo released the singles "Attack of Panic" in February 2020, and "Joan of Arc on the Dance Floor" in May.
-Later in 2020, songs from both Ten Years and Sanctuary, as well as the non-album singles, were later released onto a compilation album titled We Don't Stop.
+In December 2020, songs from both Ten Years and Sanctuary, as well as the non-album singles, were later released onto a compilation album titled We Don't Stop.

 Their fourth studio album, A Touch of the Beat Gets You Up on Your Feet Gets You Out and Then Into the Sun, was released on May 7, 2021.
-The album was preceded by the singles "Slow Dancing" on December 2, 2020 and "Listen!!!" in January 2021.
+The album was preceded by the singles "Slow Dancing" on December 2, 2020, and "Listen!!!" in January 2021.
 Following the growing popularity of "Potential Breakup Song" on the social media app TikTok, Aly & AJ released two re-recorded versions of the song in December 2020: one with clean lyrics and an explicit version.
-Following the re-recording of "Potential Breakup Song", the duo have released re-recordings of their songs "Like Whoa" and "Chemicals React" in 2022, subtitled "(A&A Version)".
-The duo's fifth studio album, With Love From, was released on March 15, 2023.
+In July 2021, the duo performed at Lollapalooza for the first time.
+Following the re-recording of "Potential Breakup Song", the duo released re-recordings of their songs "Like Whoa" and "Chemicals React" in 2022, subtitled "(A&A Version)".
+In October 2022, they performed at Austin City Limits.

+2023–present: With Love From and Silver Deliverer

+Aly & AJ's fifth studio album, With Love From, was released on March 15, 2023.
 It was preceded by the title track as the lead single on November 2, 2022; the second single "Baby Lay Your Head Down" on January 25, 2023; and the third single "After Hours" on February 15.
-The band will begin touring in March 2023.
+Later that year, they released a Christmas music EP titled Lonesome Dove.

+The duo released "What It Feels Like" on January 10, 2025 as the lead single from their sixth studio album, Silver Deliverer.
+It was followed by "Next To Nothing" on April 4.
+The album was released on May 2, 2025, and the duo is scheduled to tour starting in September 2025.